-This is a US Level 3 course and the content is targeted at students who are wishing to pursue a vocational pathway.
-It offers students a chance to consider career options, gain a more in depth understanding of the world of work and develop their employability skills through content developed by the NZ Youth Employability Programme.
-Specifically it aims to develop: positive attitude, communication, team work, self management, willingness to learn, thinking skills and resilience in the context of being an employee.
+This is a Unit Standard Level 3 course.
+The content is targeted at students who are seeking employment, trades and apprenticeship pathways.
+It offers students a chance to explore career options and write a report on their findings, interview people in career pathways they are interested in, gain some financial literacy skills and engage in some work experience.
+The course aims to develop a student's employability skills: positive attitude, communication skills, team work, self-management, a willingness to learn, thinking skills and resilience in the context of being an employee.

 Standards on offer are flexible and where possible will cater to each student's chosen pathway.
-In addition to this students are offered health and safety in the workplace training, interview skills, and basic financial planning skills.
-It is expected that each student will engage in a minimum of 10 days work experience and 4 hours of voluntary work in the community.
+Students in this class are also offered Health and Safety in the workplace training which will gain them 10 Level 3 credits.

+It is expected that each student will engage in a minimum of 10 days work experience and gain 19 trades or pathways related credits.
 The standards below are indicative ONLY of what is available.
-Students can expect to be offered 20 credits in this class.